What is the turn?

 Late position with a drawing hand

-If your opponent has bet, you need to consider whether the size of the bet is worth calling.
+If your opponent has played, you need to consider whether the size of the play is worth calling.
 Consider your pot odds – what are the chances of making your hand relative to the amount you stand to win?
 If it’s a big pot and you have a decent chance of making your flush or straight, now is probably a good time to call.

 If your opponents have all checked to you then a lot depends on how you played the flop.
-If you bet the flop, betting now probably makes sense for two reasons.
+If you play the flop, playing now probably makes sense for two reasons.
 One, your opponents might put you on a winning hand and fold.
 Two, even if your opponents call, you’ve increased the size of the pot that you stand to win should you make your draw.
-If you didn’t bet the flop, it makes sense just to check to the river.
+If you didn’t play the flop, it makes sense just to check to the river.

 You don’t know whether you have a winning or losing hand